 If cash distributions paid do not equal distributable cash, the issuer should also discuss the reasons for the difference between the two amounts.
 If cash distributions paid materially exceed distributable cash, the disclosure of distributable cash should include a detailed explanation of how the additional distributions were financed as this impacts the issuer's liquidity.
-Generic boiler-plate language about the issuer's sources of available capital or financing or simply pointing the reader to the statement of cash flows for further information is not sufficient.
+Generic boiler-plate language about the issuer's sources of available capital or financing or simply pointing the reader to the cash flow statement for further information is not sufficient.
 When distributions paid are materially less than distributable cash, the disclosure of the amounts distributed should include an explanation of why distributable cash was not fully distributed.

 In order to meet the requirements for MD&A, disclosure of an issuer's distributable cash for a period should be accompanied by the information referred to in sections 2.5, 2.6, 2.7 and 2.8, as applicable, as well as the above table and accompanying narrative.
-Issuers should also refer to the guidance in sections 2.5, 2.6, 2.7, 2.8 and 6.5.2 of this policy when considering how to present disclosure of an issuer's distributable cash, including disclosure contained in:

-- annual and interim MD&A. - news releases, and
+Issuers should also refer to the guidance in sections 2.5, 2.6, 2.7, 2.8 and subsection 6.5.2 of this policy when considering how to present disclosure of an issuer's distributable cash, including disclosure contained in annual and interim MD&A, news releases and sales and marketing materials such as green sheets.
+See also Part 5 of this policy.